-- 39. The expedited arbitration shall be conducted before an arbitrator, to be mutually selected by the parties, and who shall serve until the parties agree to remove him/her or for twelve months, whichever comes first.
+38. The expedited arbitration shall be conducted before an arbitrator, to be mutually selected by the parties, and who shall serve until the parties agree to remove the arbitrator or for twelve months, whichever comes first.
 A standing quarterly expedited arbitration schedule will be established for this process.
 The parties agree not to utilize court reporters or electronic transcription.
-The parties further agree not to utilize post-hearing briefs. - 40.
-For Fiscal Year 12-13, the City agrees to schedule two arbitrators per month available to conduct expedited arbitrations.
-The City may, at its sole discretion, cancel any expedited arbitration sessions in time to avoid a cancellation fee if there are no expedited arbitrations calendared for that month.
-Additional arbitrators may be scheduled for Fiscal Year 13-14, if the City and the Union agree that there is sufficient demand to do so. - 41.
-Each party shall bear its own expenses in connection therewith.
-All fees and expenses of the arbitrator shall be borne and paid in full and shared equally by the parties. - 42.
+The parties further agree not to utilize post-hearing briefs.

+- 39. Each party shall bear its own expenses in connection therewith.
+All fees and expenses of the arbitrator shall be borne and paid in full and shared equally by the parties. - 40.
 In the event that an expedited arbitration hearing is canceled resulting in a cancellation fee, the party initiating the request or causing the cancellation shall bear the full cost of the cancellation fee, unless a mutually agreed upon alternative is established.

 I.H.
-AGENCY SHOP
+UNION SECURITY